rmcharchian/100-days-of-code/log.md

 **Today's Progress**: Today I coded on my project a little before I left the house, but then worked on Frontend Masters and Code Pen now that I'm out running errands, between appts.
 Again, I love how mobile this is.
 I just wish I was a little more seasoned.

 **Thoughts:**  I want to have time to do this all day, every day.
 I would be so much better at it.

+### Day 16: April 18, 2018

+**Today's Progress**: TodayI got sidetracked by CSS and adding an image.
+I know this is stuff people get stuck in the rabbit hole on.
+Once you get started you just want it to work.
+I finally have an image and tomorrow I will adjust the location of the image.

+**Thoughts:**  I can't believe I'm already on Day 16.